CYarros10/aws-quicksight-governance/readme.md

 A GetOktaInfo Lambda Function will pull Okta Group information based on the prefix specified in cdk_modules/config.py

-For example, if your prefix is dlp_qs ... then any group in Okta with that prefix will be created in QuickSight.
+For example, if your prefix is qs_gov ... then any group in Okta with that prefix will be created in QuickSight.

-Okta users in the dlp_qs_[group name] will be automatically assigned to those groups in QuickSight.
+Okta users in the qs_gov_[group name] will be automatically assigned to those groups in QuickSight.

 Either manually run the GetOktaInfo Lambda Function or wait for the fixed schedule to sync Okta and QuickSight Users.
 As previously stated, this process will create new QuickSight groups and add QuickSight users to those groups.